PASSIONLab/HUNTRESS/README.md

 > We encourage using Anaconda for package management(not necessary).

 ## Installation
 No installation is required.
-Download "huntress.py" from [here]( https://github.com/PASSIONLab/HUNTRESS/blob/master/huntress.py).
+Download "HUNTRESS.py" from [here]( https://github.com/PASSIONLab/HUNTRESS/blob/master/HUNTRESS.py).

 Open Terminal/powershell and type:

-`python huntress.py "Input_filename" "Output_filename" `
+`python HUNTRESS.py --i "Input_filename" --o "Output_filename" `

 - 'Input_filename' the path to the file that contains the noisy matrix.
 - 'Output_filename' the path to the output file.
 Reconstructed matrix is written in "Output_filename.CFMATRIX".